Glass ends shootout in 7th round as Preds beat Coyotes 4-3 - WTOP News

 Ingram fell to 1-5-0 making 24 saves against his old team.
 Ingram started the Predators’ final three playoff games in being swept by eventual Stanley Cup champs Colorado last spring.
 Nashville waived him in October, and Arizona claimed him.

-The Predators took the first seven shots and got their first man advantage 75 seconds after the puck dropped when Barrett Hayton tripped Sissons.
-Then Juuso Valimaki interfered with Cole Smith 4:02 into the period.
+“He was great,” Tourigny said of Ingram.
+“He gave us a chance to win.
+He made some key saves at key moments.
+Really happy about his performance.”

-Once Nick Schmaltz went to the box for elbowing Ryan McDonagh, Granlund put Nashville up 1-0 with his snap shot at 7:04 with his second goal this season.
+Once Nick Schmaltz went to the box for elbowing Ryan McDonagh, Granlund put Nashville up 1-0 with his snap shot at 7:04 with his second goal this season on Nashville’s third man advantage of the first period.

-The Coyotes finished the period outshooting Nashville 12-4 but couldn’t beat Saros.
-Then Crouse tied it at 1 on Arizona’s second shot of the second off a nice pass from Bjugstad, and Crouse finished off the rush with a snap shot from just inside the left circle near the slot at 8:49.
+Crouse tied it at 1 on Arizona’s second shot of the second off a nice pass from Bjugstad, and Crouse finished off the rush with a snap shot from just inside the left circle near the slot at 8:49.

 Arizona had a chance to take the lead on the man advantage but Maccelli’s shot hit the post with 5:52 left in the second seconds before Dante Fabbro’s tripping penalty expired.
 Bjugstad pushed the puck past Saros’ outstretched right skate at the post with 4 :04 left in the period for a 2-1 lead.